 One thing I was surprised to find is that, despite the Powerbeats Pro being designed for workouts, these two sets of buds both carry an IPX4 rating, so they’re both sweat- and water-resistance (not sweat- or water-proof, which is an important distinction).
 That means theoretically either one should be able to handle your sweaty head if you wear them in the gym.

 So, Which One is Best Overall?

 That’s the question, right?
 Honestly—and this may come as a huge shock it literally no one—there isn’t a clear winner.
 It’s all about where and when you want to use these things.
 In a perfect world, you’d have both: Powerbeats Pro for the gym, AirPods Pro for all other times.
 But that’s $500 worth of earbuds and good God who wants to pay that much for earbuds.
 Yeah, no.

 So you have to pick one.
 I’ll try to make this as simple as possible.

 If you want the most versatile buds—something you can wear literally anywhere and take everywhere—the AirPods Pro are almost impossible to beat.
 In my experience, they’re not the best during a workout (especially if you sweat a lot), but they get the job done.

 But if you’re looking for a bombproof set of earbuds to wear in the gym or other situations where situational awareness isn’t important, the Powerbeats Pro are excellent.
 They sound great (better than the AirPods Pro) and the fit won’t budge.
 If that’s your criteria, then you have your winner.

-Powerbeats Pro Wireless Earphones - Apple H1 Headphone Chip, Class 1 Bluetooth, 9 Hours of Listening Time, Sweat Resistant Earbuds - Moss
+Powerbeats Pro Wireless Earbuds - Apple H1 Headphone Chip, Class 1 Bluetooth Headphones, 9 Hours of Listening Time, Sweat Resistant, Built-in Microphone - Moss

 Powerbeats Pro have excellent sound quality and a stay-in-place design for even the most intense workouts.